mindspore-ai/docs/tutorials/experts/source_en/debug/mindir.md

 Above, it lists all the graphs beginning with the entry graph.
 Line 1 indicates graph `1_construct_wrapper.21` whose id is `No.1`.
 And line 7 calls graph `2_construct.22`.
 line 17 to 39 shows the information of graph `2_construct.22`.
-Taking graph `2_construct.22` as an example.
+Taking graph `2_construct.22` whose information is located at Line 17 to 39 as an example.
 Line 18 tells us which function this graph is parsed from.
 Line 20 to 21 indicates the input information which is in the format of `%para[No.] : [data_type][shape]    # [name]`.
 Line 23 to 32 indicates the graph structure, which contains several nodes, namely, `CNode`.
 In this example, there are `Sub`, `Add`, `Mul`.
 They are defined in the function `__init__`.
-Line 34 to 39 shows the execution order of the `CNode` from graph `2_construct.22`, corresponding to the order of code execution.
+Line 34 to 39 shows the execution order of the compute nodes in the graph, corresponding to the order of code execution.
 The information format is: `No.: belonging graph:node name{[0]: the first input, [1]: the second input, ...}`.
 For `CNode`, the first input indicates how to compute for this `CNode`.
-Line 28 indicates the number of graphs.
+Line 58 indicates the number of graphs.
 Here is 3.

-The [CNode](https://www.mindspore.cn/docs/en/master/design/mindir.html#syntax) information format is as follows: including the node name, attribute, input node, output information, format and the corresponding source code.
+The `CNode` ([check the design of ANF-IR](https://www.mindspore.cn/docs/en/master/design/mindir.html#syntax)) information format is as follows: including the node name, attribute, input node, output information, format and the corresponding source code.

 ```text
 %[No,] : [outputs' Spec] = [op_name]{[prim_type]}[attr0, attr1, ...](arg0, arg1, ...)    #(inputs' Spec)#[scope]